Boris Brejcha

-Boris Brejcha (['borɪs ˈbrɛjʃaː]; born November 26, 1981 in Ludwigshafen am Rhein) is a German DJ and record producer.
+Boris Brejcha (['borɪs ˈbrɛjʃaː]; born November 26, 1981, in Ludwigshafen am Rhein) is a German DJ and record producer.
 He describes his music style as "high-tech minimal."
-His style has been compared with DJ Umek, and Solomun.

 Brejcha frequently wears a joker mask based on a Carnival of Venice design.
-He has performed at clubs and festivals around the world, including Tomorrowland, Timewarp and Exit festival.
+He has performed at clubs and festivals around the world, including Tomorrowland and Coachella.
 Boris founded the label Fckng Serious in 2015 with Ann Clue and Deniz Bul.
 He performed for the first time in Ibiza in August 2019, at Hï Ibiza club.